-As the number of research studies on the therapeutic effects of Curcumin keeps on increasing across the globe.
-It could be concluded that Curcumin holds a promising future in local therapeutic applications specific for potentially malignant disorders of oral cavity.
+It is evident from the study that curcumin combination therapy holds good promise in the treatment of OSMF.
 This study highlighted that curcumin is safe, non-toxic, effective, with no side effects.
-Development of novel drug delivery systems such as nanoparticles and solid lipid nanoparticles loaded with curcumin seems to be very promising in enhancing its efficacy in addition to its stability.
 Moreover, future research is required to determine the long-term effects of curcumin on a large number of subjects clinically.

-Funding resources
+Funding Resources